lejuans01/My-Streams/Google Script And Install Info/README.md

+> ⚠️ DISCLAIMER: The scripts and links provided on this GitHub page are for informational and educational purposes only.
+I do not claim responsibility for any issues, damages, or losses that may arise from the use of these scripts or links.
+Users are advised to use them at their own risk and discretion.
+Always review and test any code or links before implementing them in your projects.
+>
+>

 # Pluto, Samsung, Stirr, Plex, PBS, Tubi and Roku Playlist

 This script generates an m3u8 playlist from the channels provided by services such as Pluto, Samsung, Stirr, Plex, PBS, Tubi, and Roku.
 It is based on the original script created by matthuisman, which can be found at [matthuisman's GitHub repository](https://github.com/matthuisman/i.mjh.nz).